 There are three types of custody evaluations in New Mexico:

 - 706 experts.
 A 706 expert—pertaining to Rule 11-706—is a private custody evaluator.
-Families may employ a 706 expert because they're unhappy with the results of court clinic, or because they wish to expedite the evaluation process.
+Families may employ a 706 expert because they're unhappy with the results of a court clinic, or because they wish to expedite the evaluation process.
 The court may also appoint this expert in cases that are difficult to resolve or have a lot of conflicts.
-The 706 expert performs the same function as court clinic—providing a recommendation to the court about the most effective custody arrangement.
+The 706 expert performs the same function as a court clinic—providing a recommendation to the court about the most effective custody arrangement.

-What to Expect From the Evaluation Process
+What to Expect from the Evaluation Process

 In all custody evaluations, a third party meets with parents and the children individually.
 He or she also interviews any significant others and other family members who care for the children.
 The people involved will likely undergo psychological testing, have to complete questionnaires, and be observed interacting with the children.